This privacy notice sets out how the Dean and Canons of Windsor use and protect any personal information provided to the following entities:

 - Where paying for a product / service or making a donation through our website, payment card and transactions details; and

 - For our employees and volunteers, we may hold next of kin details.

+- Records of public and/or historical interest, such as registers, orders of service, financial accounts, employment records, correspondence and photographs which may include names, titles, contact details and other personal data.
 The data we process can constitute sensitive personal data because, as a religious institution, the fact that we process personal data may be suggestive of religious beliefs.

 Compliance with obligations

 The Dean and Canons complies with its obligations by:

 - by storing and destroying it securely;

 - by protecting personal data from loss, misuse, unauthorised access and disclosure; and